Joe Scarborough: Elections

 In 1994, Scarborough was elected to the U.S. House of Representatives for Florida's 1st congressional district, becoming the first Republican to represent the Florida Panhandle since Reconstruction.
 The seat had become open when eight-term Democratic incumbent Earl Hutto retired.
-In the general election, Scarborough defeated the Democratic candidate, Pensacola attorney Vince "Vinnie" Whibbs Jr., with 61 percent of the vote.
+In the general election, Scarborough defeated the Democratic candidate, Pensacola attorney Vince "Vinnie" Whibbs, Jr., with 61 percent of the vote.
 Whibbs was the son of former Pensacola mayor Vince Whibbs.
-This district had not supported a Democratic candidate for U.S. president since 1960, however Democratic candidates had continued to hold most local offices well into the 1990s.
-Scarborough's win coincided with a large Republican wave that allowed the Republicans to take the majority in the House for the first time in 40 years.
+This district had not supported a Democratic candidate for U.S. president since 1960; however, Democratic candidates had continued to hold most local offices well into the 1990s.
+Scarborough's win coincided with a large Republican wave, known as the Republican Revolution, that allowed the Republicans to take the majority in the House for the first time in 40 years.

 Scarborough was reelected with 72 percent of the vote in 1996.
 In 1998 and 2000, he faced only write-in candidates as opposition.

 Tenure

 In June 2000, during his congressional career, he received a 95 percent lifetime rating from the American Conservative Union.
 He signed the Contract with America.
-Scarborough served on the Armed Services, Judiciary, Government Reform, and Education committees.
+Scarborough was a member of the Armed Services, Judiciary, Government Reform, and Education committees.
 In 1998 he was named chairman of the Civil Service Committee.

 Scarborough was one of a group of about 40 freshmen Republican legislators who dubbed themselves the "New Federalists" after The Federalist Papers.
 Scarborough was elected political director of the incoming legislators.
 The New Federalists called for sweeping cuts in the U.S. government, including plans to "privatize, localize, consolidate, [or] eliminate" the Departments of Commerce, Education, Energy and Housing and Urban Development.
-House speaker Newt Gingrich tapped Scarborough to head a Republican task force on education, and Scarborough declared, "Our goal is to get as much money, power, and authority out of Washington and get as much money, power, and authority into the classroom as possible."
+House Speaker Newt Gingrich tapped Scarborough to head a Republican task force on education, and Scarborough declared, "Our goal is to get as much money, power, and authority out of Washington and get as much money, power, and authority into the classroom as possible."
 Rep. John Kasich (R-Ohio), then chairman of the House Budget Committee, adopted Scarborough's language eliminating the federal Department of Education in the 1996 House Budget Resolution.
 The budget passed the House by a vote of 238–193.
+Scarborough and the group played a pivotal role in pressing Gingrich to keep the GOP's promise to balance the federal budget.

-Scarborough supported a number of anti-abortion positions while in Congress.
+Scarborough supported a number of anti-abortion positions while in Congress including banning family planning funding in US aid abroad; banning partial-birth abortions; and making it illegal to transport minors to get an abortion.
 He voted in favor of the Unborn Victims of Violence Act, that made it a crime to harm a fetus during the commission of other crimes.